Pronunciation: HYE droe MOR fone

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 A hydromorphone overdose can be fatal, especially in a child or other person using the medicine without a prescription.
 Overdose symptoms may include slow heart rate, severe drowsiness, muscle weakness, cold and clammy skin, pinpoint pupils, very slow breathing, or coma.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Like other narcotic medicines, hydromorphone can slow your breathing.
-Death may occur if breathing becomes too weak.
-A person caring for you should seek emergency medical attention if you have slow breathing with long pauses, blue colored lips, pinpoint pupils, or if you are hard to wake up.
+Opioid medicine can slow or stop your breathing, and death may occur.
+A person caring for you should seek emergency medical attention if you have slow breathing with long pauses, blue colored lips, or if you are hard to wake up.

 Call your doctor at once if you have:

 Seek medical attention right away if you have symptoms of serotonin syndrome, such as: agitation, hallucinations, fever, sweating, shivering, fast heart rate, muscle stiffness, twitching, loss of coordination, nausea, vomiting, or diarrhea.

 Serious side effects may be more likely in older adults and those who are malnourished or debilitated.